arunpshankar/VertexAI-Document-Discovery/README.md

 ### Workflow 1: Index Creation

-This process involves partitioning a user input file containing site URLs, entity information, and country metadata into chunks.
-Each chunk (containing up to 50 URLs) is then uploaded to Cloud Storage.
+This process involves dividing a user input file, which contains site URLs, entity information, and other metadata, into chunks.
+Each chunk is then processed to create data stores and a search application, respectively, using other GCP services for support.

 <p align="center">
   <img src="img/index-creation.png" alt="Index Creation" width="50%" style="border: 2px solid blue;"/>